sackn/diffeq/partialDerivativesAndApp.md

   Approximating the point $(1.01, 1.95)$
   $$T(1.01, 1.95) \approx (3.819)(1.01-1) + (2.909)(1.95-2) + 5.416 $$
   $$T(1.01, 1.95) \approx 5.309$$
 </details>

+## Relative Maxiumum and Minimums
+Remember from calculus one we could find relative extrema by finding when the deraitive of the function is zero.
+There exist is a similar process for finding extrema in higher dimensions.
+Just as clarification critical points and extrema aren't quite the same thing.
+All extrema are critical points, but a critical point is any point where the derivative is equal to zero OR point is undefined (and an extrema must actual be greater than or less than its neighboring points).

+Critical points for a function of two variables occurs if either:
+- f_x(a,b) = 0 AND f_y(a,b) = 0
+- Either f_x(a,b) or f_y(a,b) is undefined

+It is very important to understand that the first condition is an AND statement.
+We do not have a critical point if only one of the partial deraitives is zero.

+**Relative Maximum or Relative Minimum**
+In your calculus one class you may have drawn a sign graph over the tangent lines.
+If the slopes were positive then turned negative then the critical point was relative max.
+If the slopes were negative then became positive then the critical point was a relative min.
+If it was neither of those scenarios then you didn't have an extrema at all.

+For example you might have been given $f(x) = x^{2}$.
+You would have recognized that $f'(x) = 2x$ and that it has an critical point at 0.
+Most of the time you would follow up with drawing like the following where you would note that

 ### Practice Questions
 Shimamota Questions mainly partial derivatives, tangent approximations, and gradient vectors.